Ark 2 will let you ride ridiculously large dinosaurs next year

 Prehistoric survival game Ark 2 has been teased in a new trailer.

-The video, which was shown during the Xbox and Bethesda Showcase, confirms the sequel to 2017’s Ark: Survival Evolved is coming later this year.
+The video, which was shown during the Xbox and Bethesda Showcase, confirms the sequel to 2017’s Ark: Survival Evolved is coming next year.
 Although only a cinematic trailer, (opens in new tab) it demonstrates the core premise of the upcoming multiplayer title: survive in a hostile alien world populated by vicious dinos ready to tear you to bits.
-You’ll also be taming the beasties and riding around like you’re at a Jurassic rodeo.
+You’ll also be taming the beasties, letting you ride around like you’re attending a Jurassic rodeo.

-Although no gameplay was shown, the teaser offers some background lore to the new video game.
-Players will take the role of descendants of interstellar human colonists, attempting to settle a hostile exoplanet after Earth was destroyed in a brutal planetary war.
+Although no gameplay was shown, the teaser offers some background lore to the upcoming game.
+Players will take the role of descendants of interstellar human colonists who attempted to settle a hostile exoplanet after Earth was destroyed in a brutal planetary war.
+Presumably, it didn't go too well for them, since their offspring are reduced to using primitive tools befitting of cavemen, rather than the bleeding edge tech you'd expect of a spacefaring civilization.

 “Survive the past.
 Tame the future,” the video’s description reads.
 “Suddenly awakened on a primal world filled with dinosaurs and humans struggling for dominance, you must team up with legendary heroes to confront powerful dark forces.”